Jan 14 2014 in Review

 DD is responsible for the management of Danish radioactive waste; both what we ourselves produce in connection with decommissioning, and waste from external customers.
 We have completed a number of special tasks during the year and we have, among other things, picked up an old blood irradiation facility from a major hospital.
 The plant was from 1968 and it weighed 1.2 tons.
 A DD -driver and a health assistant was in charge of the pick-up, which took place as a special transport.
 We have also contributed to the Ministry of Health's work on a long-term solution for radioactive waste.
 Shortly, we will be submitting contributions to a decision-making basis for long-term intermediate stocks.

-DD make a great effort to minimise the amount of radioactive waste.
-In 2014, we released 35 tonnes of construction waste from our demolition work.
-In addition, we are working on a solution to melt or burn parts of the waste.
-The aim is to sort the radioactive parts from and reduce the total amount of waste.
+DD makes a significant effort to minimize the volume of radioactive waste.
+In 2014, we released 35 tons of construction waste from our demolition work.
+Furthermore, we are working on a solution to melt or incinerate portions of the waste.
+The objective is to separate radioactive components and reduce the overall waste volume.

-DD participates to a large extent in international cooperation in the areas of decommissioning, waste management and radiation protection.
-In 2014, among other things, we contributed to an IAEA project to bring together experience with radiation protection in connection with the decommissioning of nuclear facilities.
+DD participates extensively in international cooperation concerning decommissioning, waste management, and radiation protection.
+In 2014, we contributed to an IAEA project aimed at compiling experiences in radiation protection related to the decommissioning of nuclear facilities.

-We have also received a representative on the UN Radioactive Waste Review Panel.
-This is only the second time a Dane has been appointed an officer on a Joint Convention panel.
+Furthermore, we have secured a representative on the UN's review panel for radioactive waste.
+This marks only the second occasion that a Dane has been appointed as an officer to a Joint Convention panel.

-DD also participates in other international for a.
-In 2014, we joined the Technical Advisory Board (TAG), a network for technical knowledge professionals, i.e. not commercially and not for authorities.
-We have been to a number of conferences and study visits abroad, and we have had visits from, among others, our sister reactor HIFAR in Australia, the Finnish radiation protection authorities and Stilleger, an association of companies working on decommissioning in German-speaking countries.
-DD also participate in very international cooperation in the field of waste, such as the ERDO Working Group, which, among other things, examines the possibility of a regional repository for long-lived waste;
+DD also participates in other international forums.
+In 2014, we were admitted to TAG (Technical Advisory Board), a network for technical knowledge workers, meaning it is non-commercial and not for authorities.
+We have attended numerous conferences and study visits abroad, and we have hosted visits from, among others, our sister reactor HIFAR in Australia, the Finnish radiation protection authorities, and Stilleger, an association of companies working on decommissioning in German-speaking countries.
+DD also engages in extensive international cooperation in the waste sector, for instance, the ERDO working group, which, among other things, investigates the possibility of a regional repository for long-lived waste.

-A more detailed description of our activities can be found in the annual reports of Publications.
+A more detailed description of our activities can be found in the annual reports under Publications.